pingcap/docs-cn/v3.0/how-to/get-started/deploy-tidb-from-docker-compose.md

 > **Warning:**
 >
-> This is for testing only, DO NOT USE in production!
-Please deploy TiDB with [our ansible solution](/how-to/deploy/orchestrated/ansible.md) or [TiDB Operator in Kubernetes](/tidb-in-kubernetes/deploy/tidb-operator.md) in production.
+> This is for testing only.
+DO NOT USE in production!
+Please deploy TiDB with [our Ansible solution](/how-to/deploy/orchestrated/ansible.md) or [TiDB Operator in Kubernetes](/tidb-in-kubernetes/deploy/tidb-operator.md) in production.

 ## Prerequisites